-The prices of our products, are determined principally by world prices, which, in some cases, have been subject to substantial volatility in recent years.
+The prices of our products are determined principally by world prices, which, in some cases, have been subject to substantial volatility in recent years.
 World fertilizer and chemical prices vary depending upon the relationship between supply and demand at any given time.
-Supply and demand dynamics for our products are tied to a certain extent to global economic cycles, and have been impacted by current global economic conditions.
-Furthermore, the supply of certain fertilizers or chemical products, including certain products that we provide, varies principally depending on the production of the major producers, including SQM, and its respective business strategies.
+Supply and demand dynamics for our products are tied to a certain extent to global economic cycles, and have been impacted by circumstances related to such cycles.
+Furthermore, the supply of certain fertilizers or chemical products, including certain products that we provide, varies principally depending on the production of the major producers, (including us) and their respective business strategies.

 Since 2008, world prices of potassium-based fertilizers (including some of our specialty plant nutrients and potassium chloride) have fluctuated as a result of the broader global economic and financial conditions.
 Although prices of potassium-based fertilizers stabilized in 2009 after the conclusion of important contract negotiations between major producers and buyers, during the second half of 2013, potassium prices declined as a result of an unexpected announcement made by the Russian company OAO Uralkali ("Uralkali") that it was terminating its participation in Belarus Potash Corporation ("BPC").
 As a result of the termination of Uralkali's participation in BPC, there was increased price competition in the market.
-In addition, during the second half of 2013, we observed lower pricing of contracts between Chinese purchasers and major potash producers, which has increased volatility in the price of fertilizers.
+In addition, during the first half of 2014, we observed lower pricing of contracts between Chinese purchasers and major potash producers, which increased volatility in the price of fertilizers.
+The average price for our potassium chloride and potassium sulfate business line was approximately 11% lower in 2014 compared to 2013.
 We cannot assure you that potassium-based fertilizer prices and sales volumes will not decline in the future.

-Iodine prices followed an upward trend since late 2003 through 2012, reaching an average price of approximately US\$53 per kilogram in 2012, over 40% higher than average prices in 2011.
+Iodine prices followed an upward trend beginning at the end of 2008 and continuing through 2012, reaching an average price of approximately US\$53 per kilogram in 2012, over 40% higher than average prices in 2011.
 During 2013, even though iodine demand reached record highs, demand growth softened, and supply increased, causing a decline in iodine prices.
-The average price of iodine seen by SQM was approximately US\$50 per kilogram in 2013, approximately 6% less than average prices seen by the Company in 2012.
+The average price of iodine seen by SQM was approximately US\$38 per kilogram in 2014, approximately 23% less than average prices seen by the Company in 2013.
 We cannot assure you that iodine prices or sales volumes will not continue to decline in the future.

-In 2010, we observed demand recovery in the lithium market, which continued in 2011 and 2012.
+As a result of events in global markets during 2009, demand for lithium carbonate declined, causing a decrease in lithium prices and sales volumes.
+In September 2009, we announced a 20% reduction in lithium carbonate and lithium hydroxide prices as a means of stimulating demand.
+As a result, in 2010 we observed demand recovery in the lithium carbonate market, which continued in 2011 and 2012.
 In 2013, we continued to see strong market growth, driven mostly by an increase in demand related to battery use.
 Nevertheless, demand growth was accompanied by an increase in supply from existing competitors.
-The average price of lithium carbonate in 2013 was US\$5,400 per ton.
-We cannot assure you that this positive demand trend will continue in the future.
+In 2014, prices remained at similar levels averaging US\$5,235 per metric ton in 2014 for this business line, which was 4% lower compared to 2013.
 We cannot assure you that lithium prices and sales volumes will not decline in the future.